krebeDev/bookfindr/README.md

 * React v16.13.1
 * Styled Components
+* Google Books API

 ## Features
 This is a basic MVP.
 Most of the intended features are still in development.
 - [x] Accessibilty
 - [x] Error handling
-- [x] Responsive
+- [x] Responsiveness
+- [ ] Advanced search
 - [ ] Error logging
 - [x] Navigation - Next link
 - [ ] Navigation - Previous link
 - [ ] Book shelf
-- [ ] Theming
+- [x] Theming
 - [ ] PWA
 - [ ] Others :roll_eyes:

 ## Setup

-To run the app, install it locally using:
+To run the app, clone this repo, and install it locally using:

 ```
 $ npm install